dheurtev/dheurtev/monitoring.md

 - [Jabbix](https://www.zabbix.com/): open-source software tool to monitor IT infrastructure such as networks, servers, virtual machines, and cloud services.
 Zabbix collects and displays basic metrics.
 Agent. `GPLv2` `past`
 - [Collectd](https://collectd.org/): very popular collection agent.
 Unix daemon that collects, transfers and stores performance data of computers and network equipment.
 Used by Graphite and in Prometheus. `MIT License` and `GPLv2`
 - [StatsD](https://github.com/statsd/statsd): A network daemon that runs on the Node.js platform and listens for statistics, like counters and timers, sent over UDP or TCP and sends aggregates to one or more pluggable backend services (e.g., Graphite).
 [Also used in Datadog](https://www.datadoghq.com/blog/statsd/). `MIT License`
 - [Prometheus](https://prometheus.io/): free software application used for event monitoring and alerting.
-It records real-time metrics in a time series database built using a HTTP pull model, with flexible queries and real-time alerting. `Apache License 2.0`
+It records real-time metrics in a time series database built using a HTTP pull model, with flexible queries and real-time alerting.
+[CNCF Graduated Project](https://www.cncf.io/projects/prometheus/).`Apache License 2.0`

 ### ELK Stack and OpenSearch (fork)###
 #### ELK ####